 No nests were recorded on the site.
-The trees and scrub are suitable for nesting birds and birds almost certainly use these areas for nesting.
-The open amenity grassland is not suitable for ground nesting birds.
+The building has some features suitable for nesting birds.
+The trees, scrub and ruderal vegetation are suitable for nesting birds and birds almost certainly use these areas for nesting.
+The open amenity grassland is not suitable for ground-nesting birds.